Get the new FREE JFH METAL MP3 compilation -- Vol. 3!

 Film Review

 Wow.
-Quite the cast.
-This film surprised me in many ways, and also kind of disappointed me from a content standpoint.
-For what one might expect from such a cast and from almost any film these days (and considering the director who did such films as Erin Brockovich & Traffic), you would probably expect a vulgarity-soaked let-down.
-But although I'm grateful it wasn't worse, and that they did overall keep the swearing and vulgarities to a minimum, I can't help but notice that with just a little bit more fine tuning, we could have had a winning PG film on our hands.
+This is quite the cast.
+This remake of 1960's Ocean's 11 surprised me in many ways, and also kind of disappointed me from a content standpoint.
+For what one might expect from such a cast and from almost any film these days (and considering the director who did such films as Erin Brockovich and Traffic), you would probably expect a vulgarity-soaked let-down.
+But, although I'm grateful it wasn't worse, and that they did overall keep the swearing and vulgarities to a minimum, I can't help but notice that, with just a little bit more fine-tuning, we could have had a winning PG film on our hands.

 Of course, we can note that the film does break the eighth commandment, "Thou shalt not steal."
-And while it does glorify the act, I believe it is possible to watch the film for entertainment value and not feel the need to rob a wealthy (or any) establishment following viewing the film.
+And while it does glorify the act, I believe it is possible to watch the film for entertainment value and not feel the need to rob some kind of establishment on your way home from the theater.
 The film has a slick, cool, funky feel to it.
 It's sly, witty, and most of the dialog follows suit.
-It's a clever remake of the 1960 original which featured the "Rat Pack" Frank Sinatra, Dean Martin, Sammy Davis Jr., and others.
-It was nice getting to see such an ensemble and have it actually work while other notable times it has completely flopped (anybody remember Mars Attacks?
-If you see this film anywhere... run and hide from this atrocity in filmmaking).
+The 1960 original featured the "Rat Pack" Frank Sinatra, Dean Martin, Sammy Davis Jr., and others, and Soderbergh has done a nice job of assembling a cast to complement them.
+It was nice getting to see such an ensemble and have it actually work, while other notable times it has completely flopped (anybody remember Mars Attacks?
+If you see that film anywhere... run and hide from this atrocity in filmmaking).

 Let me just say, I want to love this movie.
 I really do.
 There's so much to like about the characters and the plot.
 Let me say what I want to hate about the movie as well.
 The language.
-Yes it's arguably less than most movies in this genre, but were the 2 "f" words really all that necessary?
+Yes, it's arguably less than most movies in this genre, but were the 2 "f" words really all that necessary?
 Did the (roughly) eight uses of blasphemy add to the film?
-(Tell me it did and I'll show you another commandment) There were, of course, a number of other unnecessary
+There were, of course, a number of other unnecessary colorful phrases, and a few sexual comments, but thankfully not many.
+The only instance of sexual content otherwise is a brief glimpse at a flier ad for a hooker who is suggestively holding her bare chest (no nudity is actually shown).
+Also, in a bar, we briefly see some dancers dancing sensually while on a stage encased in glass.
+Honestly, they really could have done without all of this stuff, but unfortunately didn't.

 The chemistry between the actors was magnetic and fun to watch.
-The movie took its time and may seem to drag for some, but it didn't rush through character development or the planning of the heist.
-It was well directed by Soderbergh and executed in a very stylish fashion.
-If they had only polished it up -- content-wise -- it would have been much more enjoyable.
+The movie took its time and may seem to drag a bit to some viewers, but it didn't rush through character development or the planning of the heist.
+It was well-directed by Soderbergh, and executed in a very stylish fashion.

 Parental Guide: Content Summary

 .
-Sex/Nudity: Two uses of innuendo.
-While Rusty is playing cards with a table of guys, we see some female dancers in immodest outfits dancing in a somewhat suggestive fashion.
-We see a advertisement for hookers that has a topless woman on the front with her hands over her bare chest, but there is no explicit nudity.
+Sex/Nudity: Two uses of innuendo; While Rusty is playing cards with a table of celebrities, we see some female dancers in the background immodest outfits dancing in a somewhat suggestive fashion.
+We see them again behind a bar when he's sitting there alone; We see fliers for hookers that has a topless woman on the front with her hands over her bare chest, but there is no explicit nudity.

 .
 Vulgarity/Language: 2 "f" words, 7 "s" words, 5 "g*dd*mn," 1 "scr*w," 3 "h*ll," 4 "J-sus," 1 "G-d," 1 "For G-d's sake."
 Yen gives Rusty the finger after he makes a sarcastic comment to Yen.